wangc90/CircCNNs/README.md

 The results will be similar like this:
 ![image](https://github.com/wangc90/CircCNNs/assets/54656523/dfce1f60-c8c6-4022-af53-2082ee48e6d9)

+### Calculating RCM information crossing and within the flanking introns

+Follow the example in the RCM_features_generation.py within the Auxiliary_Code folder using Ray to execute the Python code in parallel.

 ### You can also train the model with your dataset by using the code in Model_Codes folder.